alncat/opusDSD/README.md

 ```
 /work/hrd.mrcs
 ```
+Opus-DSD will read image stacks from the specified path.

 Finally, you should create a mask using the consensus model and RELION as in the traditional postprocess.
 Suppose the filename of mask is ```mask.mrc```, move it to the program directory for simplicity.